 Whatever type of company you work for, you want to make sure that you’re making the most of your marketing dollars, and this is especially relevant if you are part of a nonprofit organization.
-However, just because you are on a limited budget doesn’t mean you can’t market your organization successfully.
+However, being on a limited budget doesn’t mean you can’t market your organization successfully.

-Below is a comprehensive guide to help you craft your nonprofit marketing plan along with ideas to make it happen.
+Below is a comprehensive guide to help you craft your nonprofit marketing plan and ideas to make it happen.

-While your business is nonprofit, a smart marketing plan — as it does for all businesses — will give you a set of tools to communicate your mission, fundraise for donations and approach volunteers and advocates that will help you run your organization.
-This is what you can achieve with nonprofit marketing:
+While your business is nonprofit, a smart marketing plan — as it does for all businesses — will give you a set of tools to communicate your mission, fundraise for donations, and approach volunteers and advocates that will help you run your organization.
+Here are some examples of what you can achieve with nonprofit marketing:

 Here are a number of marketing channels and ideas that can inspire you when drafting your own marketing plan.

-Your website is like your online slice of real estate — a place to showcase all your initiatives, success stories, encourage people to support your cause and direct them to your social media channels to stay top of mind and on top of their feeds.
+Your website is like your online slice of real estate.
+It's a place to showcase all your initiatives and success stories, encourage people to support your cause, and direct them to your social media channels to stay top of mind and on top of their feeds.

-Video content is visual and dynamic and likely to grab your audience’s attention.
-It can be educational, emotional, and it’s shareable.
+Video content is visual, dynamic, and likely to grab your audience’s attention.
+It can be educational and emotional, and it’s shareable.
 You can create a video of the grassroots events you put on, your speaking engagements, testimonials from your supporters, or call out a donating challenge campaign where you spur your audience to hit a certain contribution target.
-This campaign, featured on Forbes magazine, did that to support a recovery fund for the bushfires in Australia.
+A campaign featured in Forbes magazine did just that to support a recovery fund for the bushfires in Australia.

 Using social media channels is a great tactic to engage your community of supporters on a daily basis.
-Facebook, Twitter, YouTube, Instagram have different audiences, values, and functions.
-Twitter is ideal to share ideas, Instagram is a much more visual platform.
-Here are some creative ideas for different social channels.
+Facebook, Twitter, YouTube, and Instagram have different audiences, values, and functions.
+Twitter is ideal for sharing ideas, while Instagram is a much more visual platform.
+Here are some creative ideas for different social channels:

 Peer-to-peer campaigns on Facebook

 A good example is the Malala Fund.
-Start a peer-to-peer campaign through Facebook to launch a fundraising campaign via your followers’ birthday, graduation, or any other special day.
+Start a peer-to-peer campaign on Facebook to launch a fundraising drive on a follower’s birthday, graduation, or any other special day.
 Remember that Facebook has a “Donate Now” button that you can include on your posts for a clear call to action.